bp/resqpy/docs/tutorial/getting_started_with_model.rst

 * :meth:`resqpy.model.Model.roots`
 * :meth:`resqpy.model.Model.titles`

-If applied to a ``Model`` object without any arguments, a full list is returned, ie. with one item per high level object.
+If applied to a ``Model`` object without any arguments, a full list is returned, i.e. with one item per high level object.

 Selectively listing high level objects
 --------------------------------------